BlockchainCommons/bc-dcbor-ts/README.md

 ### _by Leonardo Custodio_

-**`@blockchaincommons/dcbor`** is a [CBOR](https://cbor.io) codec for TypeScript that focuses on writing and parsing _deterministic_ CBOR per IETF [draft-mcnally-deterministic-cbor](https://datatracker.ietf.org/doc/draft-mcnally-deterministic-cbor).
+**`bc-dcbor-ts`** is a [CBOR](https://cbor.io) codec for TypeScript that focuses on writing and parsing _deterministic_ CBOR per IETF [draft-mcnally-deterministic-cbor](https://datatracker.ietf.org/doc/draft-mcnally-deterministic-cbor).
 It deliberately does **not** support the parts of the CBOR spec that are forbidden by deterministic encoding (such as indefinite-length arrays and maps), and it is strict in both what it writes and what it reads: it returns decoding errors when variable-length integers are not encoded in their minimal form, when CBOR map keys are not in lexicographic order, or when there is extra data past the end of the decoded item.

 The library is ESM-first (with CommonJS support), has **zero runtime dependencies**, and produces **byte-for-byte identical output** to the Rust reference implementation.

 ## Installation Instructions

-`@blockchaincommons/dcbor` is published to NPM (SOON).
+[@blockchaincommons/dcbor](https://www.npmjs.com/package/@blockchaincommons/dcbor) is published to npm.
 Install it with your package manager of choice:

 ```sh
 npm install @blockchaincommons/dcbor